chevalierthomas/Sentimark/README.md

 npm run dev
 ```

+> **Note**
+> The frontend now targets Vite 4 so it can run on Node.js 16 LTS or newer, matching the constraints of older development machines.

 Create a `.env` file based on `.env.example` if you need to override the default API URL.

 ## Backend (Node.js + Express)